-1. From the local Datto SIRIS web console click the Restore tab.
+1. From the Datto appliance GUI, click the Restore tab.

 2. Select the machine, restore type, and snapshot of your virtual machine instance.

 3. After a few seconds of processing the VM, the browser will refresh and display a Connect via RDP link.

 4. Click this to download an RDP file.

 5. Open the file to connect directly into the virtual machine.

 1.1.
 Connect to the VM via RDP